Skip to content

 Configuration#

-Shortcut Menu item Function
+Shortcut Menu Item Function

 1 Configure networking Set network connection; the network configuration is set to DHCP by default.